BHFock/git-cl/README.md

 - Stage and commit changelist contents selectively
 - Simple JSON-based local tracking (no changes to Git internals)
 - Seamless integration via `git cl` subcommand interface

+### How It Works

+Changelists are stored in a simple `cl.json` file inside your repository’s `.git` directory.
+This keeps all metadata local and avoids polluting your working directory or history.

 ## Installation